Need to know

 If a complaint is taken up by the private health insurance ombudsman (PHIO) for intervention, it's then considered a 'dispute'.
 When we calculate complaints ratings, we give greater weight to disputes because they tend to be more egregious cases.

-How does my fund compare with the rest of the industry?
+How does your fund compare with the rest of the industry?

 For each fund, we compare their complaint/dispute rates with the overall industry rates, so you can compare apples with apples.